likeastore/api-docs/docs/consumers/index.md

 This API would allow 3rd party vendors/consumers (eg. recommendation systems) to get the collection of their users favorites (likes) from different social medias into one single stream.

+The primary value that API propose is to simplify the integration with different social networks, by implementing OAuth / OAuth 2.0 authorization helpers.

 ## Endpoints

 * [Authorization](authorization.md)